COACHING ALONG WITH DOCTORING

 HOW TO BE A GREAT HEALING COACH

-This is not a quality found in most doctors, however.
-Most are all consumed with the technicalities of diseases, death and similar topics.
-These are often ingrained in medical school and to some degree other healing schools as well.
+This is not a quality found in most doctors or nutritionists, however.
+Many are consumed with the technicalities of diseases, and related topics.
+These are often ingrained in medical school, and to some degree at other healing schools, as well.

-Instead of being positive, many coaches in the healing field like to give lectures and meanwhile do not realize the need to hold out total hope and love and faith to their patients or clients.
-This is a big mistake, in fact.
+Instead of being positive, some health coaches lecture their clients.
+They do not realize the need to hold out total hope, love and faith to their clients.
+This is a big mistake.

 2. Encourage.
 This one word sums up the job of healing coach.
 Everyone, bar none, needs encouragement.
-It is a rare client indeed who is so self-motivated they will follow blindly as they donŐt always feel well and have to put up with various symptoms and other inconveniences, while spending hard-earned funds to do this.
+It is a rare client indeed who is so self-motivated they will just follow along blindly at all times.
+On a development program, most people will have days when they donÕt feel well.
+They will have to put up with symptoms and other inconveniences, while spending hard-earned funds to do this.

-Often our clients are, at the same time, asked to go without the support of and even oppose the beliefs of their families, friends, medical doctors and other influential people.
-Thus they need even more encouragement and support.
+At the same time, we often ask clients to go without the support of their families, doctos and friends.
+They may even have to oppose the beliefs of their families, friends, medical doctors and other influential people.
+This is another reason they all need loads of encouragement and support.

 3. Listen carefully and thoroughly.
 Often patients complain that their doctors do not listen and hear their complaints.
 It is fine to repeat back statements if you are not sure what the client is trying to say.
-Often just allowing a client to ÔventŐ and express his frustration with not feeling well can be sufficient to enable a person to continue with a correct healing program.
+Often just allowing a client to ÔventÕ, or express frustration with not feeling well, can be enough to enable a person to continue with a correct healing program.

 4. Provide support in many forms.
 I cannot overemphasize the need to provide extra materials to help support your clients.
 Here are some simple examples: